eclipse-tractusx/portal/charts/localdev/README.md

 In Firefox change the proxy to manual proxy configuration, <http://localhost:3128>

 Chrome and Edge use the system proxy settings.
 Change those to 'manual', <http://localhost:3128> (both for http and https)
-remark: on corporate managed windows the system proxy settings will eventually be overridden by the bmw system-management software and need to be re-configured whenever this happens.
+remark: on corporate managed windows the system proxy settings will eventually be overridden by the BMW system-management software and need to be re-configured whenever this happens.

 #### DNS-resolution in Windows